phip1611/diplomarbeit-impl/README.md

 My work does not focus on virtualization.
 However, hybrid foreign apps (and native Hedron apps) are capable of creating VMs, because my introduced mechanism is not in constrast to that.

+## Pointers To Interesting Code
+- My modifications to the system call handler at the bottom of `thesis-hedron-fork/src/syscall.cpp`.
-The roottask is defined in `runtime-environment/ws/roottask-bin/`.
+- The roottask is defined in `runtime-environment/ws/roottask-bin/`.
   `runtime-environment/ws/roottask-bin/src/main.rs` is a good starting point.
+- Handling Foreign Linux System Calls
+  - `runtime-environment/ws/libroottask/src/pt_multiplex.rs`
+  - `runtime-environment/ws/libroottask/src/services/foreign_syscall/mod.rs`

 ## Build and Run